dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 [![Setting to enlarge VI connector panes.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings-5335.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings-5335.png)

 The LabVIEW project file was added for conversion, and the preview indicated no errors or missing files.
 After a couple of minutes the conversion completed (without crashing or hanging I hasten to add, which was a problem in previous NXG versions).
-The converted project is then immediately opened, so it looks like it worked.
+The converted project is then automatically opened, so it looks everything worked.
 Time to check the conversion report.

 [![Setting to enlarge VI connector panes.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Preview.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Preview.png)

 ## Code Conversion Errors

 It didn't take long to find the first show stopper - the main DJ Interface VI failed to convert.
-At this point it would've been nice if the conversion utility highlighted files which failed to convert, rather than needing to dig into the conversion report.
-There are filtering tools available for looking through the conversion report, so finding failures is easy enough (but one still has to go looking).
+At this point it would've been nice if the conversion utility explicitly mentioned that files had failed to convert, rather than needing to dig into the conversion report.
+There are filters for looking through the conversion report, so finding failures is easy enough (but one still has to go looking).
 In this case the report highlights an EventDataNode, and a potentially corrupt VI.
 The VI certainly isn't corrupt, so it's probably the event structure or event registration node in that VI.
 Time to fire up LabVIEW.

 [![Conversion report output.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/NXG-Conversion-Report.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/NXG-Conversion-Report.png)